pauliceia/vgiws/doc/api/layer.md

     {'layer_id': 7}
     ```
 - Error codes:
-    - 400 (Bad Request): Table name already exists.
+    - 400 (Bad Request): Attribute already exists.
     - 400 (Bad Request): The parameter reference needs to be a list.
     - 400 (Bad Request): Some attribute in JSON is missing.
 Look the documentation!
     - 401 (Unauthorized): It is necessary an Authorization header valid.